 Seemingly simple interfaces we take for granted now, like being able to take a picture of a whiteboard and upload it directly to slack to share with a colleague, is incredibly revolutionary and on a soft level, completely changed the speed we work.

 From sales teams being able to log and view accounts right before their lunch meeting with a new prospect, to executives asking for documents while their at a board meeting, all the way through new job candidates touching up their resume from their phone-- mobile brought a whole new dimension to the game.

 This meant companies increasing their internal development of employee apps, whenever IT could get the budget, but also adopting more applications from 3rd parties.
 Consumer facing enterprises may have been the biggest winners in the first part of this wave, creating direct lines to their customer bases for everything from tracking orders, customizing them, or later in the track, creating unique mobile experiences.

 Next up we have our current wave that's cresting, cloud services.

-Mobile architecture was largely built upon the legacy web that proceeded it.
-Large servers housed by enterprises, with firewalls around them only letting necessary information in and out ( many run by the company in-house might I add ).
+Mobile architecture was initially built upon the legacy web that proceeded it.
+Large servers housed by enterprises, with firewalls around them only letting necessary information in and out ( many run by the company in-house ).